 Sweet Potato Pecan Casserole – A Thanksgiving meal isn’t complete without a sweet potato casserole with lots of marshmallows.
 The pecans add crunch and even more flavor to this already delicious dish.

 Roasted Brussels Sprouts – Here’s a super easy side dish to add to your Thanksgiving table.
+Roasting them brings out their natural sweetness and provides a flavorful crunch.

 Easy to Make Soft Dinner Rolls – Don’t forget the bread!
 Slather some butter on these soft dinner rolls from Back to My Southern Roots for a real treat!